Theronguard/Emergency-Dice/README.md

 * Revives every dead player
 * Gives you infinite stamina
 * Gives everyone infinite stamina
+* Increases company's item rate for the current quota
+* Makes all the living enemies explode and die
 * More to come

 ### Negative